edonaHajredinaj/StockManagement-API/README.md

 ## The Code Challenge

 Create a REST API for Product stock and sales management.

 Create a database with the following tables:

 - Stock

 - Products

 - Sales

 Create table using migrations.

 Fill Product table with data beforehand (2 random products) while using Seeds.

 Create table columns in such a way that it seems reasonable to you to contain each table.

 Stock contains data for all the products and quantity for that product.

 Products contain data for the products such as: id of the product, name, type etc.

 In Sales data is stored for the sold products.

 When a product is sold, the stock for that product should be reduced.

 You are not limited in these tables, you can create other helper tables, if you need.

-Create Endpoints for CRUD operations for each table, `GET api/stock`: returns all products from Stock
+Create Endpoints for CRUD operations for each table,

+`GET api/stock`: returns all products from Stock

 `POST api/stock` : creates data in Stock

 `PUT api/stock`: updates Stock

 `DELETE api/stock`: removes data from Stock

 The same CRUD counts for `Products` and for `Stock`.

 The project should be done in Laravel 8.

 To test the REST-API you may use POSTMAN, INSOMNIA etc.

-At the end explain in a .txt file the way you technically did the project and for how long did it take you to finish.
+At the end explain in a .txt file the way you technically did the project and for how long did it took you to finish.

 The final project is sent as .rar or you can put it in a public repository and send us the link for access.